 1210 Manufacturing processes covered.

 1210.01 1210.02 1210.03 Copies printed from type.
 Lithographic or photoengraving process.
 Printing and binding.

 1211 Manufacturing processes not covered.

 1212 Entry under an Import Statement.

-1212.01 1212.02 Basic registration required.
+1212.01 1212.02 1212.03 Basic registration required.
 Import Statement may be issued for published or unpublished work.

-1212.03 Import Statement not required.
+Import Statement not required.

 1213 Who may request an Import Statement.

+1213 Who may request an Import Statement.
+Limit of one basic Import Statement for each work.

+Limit of one basic Import Statement for each

 1213.01 Limit of one basic Import Statement for each work.

-1214 Completion of Form IS.

-1214.01 Identification of work.

-1214.02 Person designated to receive Import Statement.

-1214.03 Fee and contact.

-1214.04 Certification.

-1214.05 Registration number.